domRiddle/ASF/Escrow.md

 ***

+**Q:** Can I use my original authenticator after importing it as ASF 2FA?

+**A:** Yes, your original authenticator remains functional and you can use it together with using ASF 2FA.
+That's the whole point of the process - we're importing your authenticator credentials into ASF, so ASF can make use of them and accept selected confirmations on your behalf.

+***

 **Q:** Where is ASF mobile authenticator saved?

 **A:** ASF mobile authenticator is saved in ```BotName.db``` file in your config directory, along with some other crucial data related to given account.
 If you want to remove ASF 2FA, read how below.